Terraflock·Entropis·Ntrop·Xentrop

 Physics-Based Formation

-Emergent principles drive synapse creation
+Emergent principles drive structural adaptation

 RESULTS